Illinois Steps AHEAD (Attaining Higher Education through Academic Development)

-- The 2nd annual Student Leadership and Professional Development Conference was held at the University of Champaign-Urbana with over 200 participants.
+- Developed and executed the 2nd annual Student Leadership and Professional Development Conference at the University of Champaign-Urbana with over 200 participants.

-- Survey administration and programmatic training opportunities were provided, in conjunction with the Center for Prevention Research and Development (CPRD).
+- Provided survey administration and programmatic training, in conjunction with the Center for Prevention Research and Development (CPRD) to community providers.

 - Provided technical assistance and monitoring to 21 programs regarding programmatic requirements.